 Install photovoltaic panels or a photovoltaic-panel-ready roof.
 (This is mandated for residential buildings of up to 3 stories starting in 2020, by the California solar mandate.)

+Provide setbacks from the sidewalk that are large enough to accommodate large-canopy trees.

 Transportation